 |(1)||Funds flow from operations and net debt are non-GAAP terms.
 Please refer to the advisory on Non-GAAP measures below.|

-Trilogy has continued to develop its land position and technical expertise in large, tight liquids -rich gas and oil resource plays in the Deep Basin.
-The Company believes the accumulation of a large inventory of high quality vertical and horizontal drilling prospects should provide the opportunity to grow annual production, replace produced reserves and maintain a meaningful dividend for its shareholders.
-Trilogy believes it is positioned at the end of the first quarter to meet its annual guidance for 2014 as follows:
+Trilogy has continued to develop its land position and technical expertise in large, tight liquids-rich gas and oil resource plays in the Deep Basin.
+The Company believes that it has accumulated a large inventory of high quality vertical and horizontal drilling prospects that should provide the opportunity, in the long term, to grow annual production and replace produced reserves.
+Trilogy believes it is positioned at the end of the first quarter to meet its annual guidance for 2015 as follows:

-In the current natural gas and crude oil commodity price environment, Trilogy expects to manage its balance sheet through production replacement, prudent asset management and the continued control over a significant portion of its operations.
-As a growth-oriented corporation, Trilogy must remain flexible in order to respond to changes in commodity prices.
-The remainder of 2014 may finally see some stability in natural gas prices as supply and demand forces in western Canada natural gas markets continue to balance.
-Trilogy believes it can manage its assets prudently through the year as its production base trends to a higher oil and natural gas liquids composition.
+In the current natural gas and crude oil commodity price environment, Trilogy expects to manage its balance sheet through continued production, non-core asset rationalization and disciplined capital spending.
+As a growth-oriented corporation, Trilogy must remain flexible in order to respond to changes in commodity prices and believes it can manage its assets prudently through the year as its production base declines.
 Trilogy is confident in its strategy, its high quality assets and the proven expertise of its employees.

 Annual Meeting of Shareholders to be Webcast